OlaFosheimGrostad/dex/README.md

 Version 0.0.1 gamma.
 Work in progress.

 Dex is a a compiler with a unicode syntax.

-The goal is to avoid symbolic ambiguitiy, make the source code terse, but easy to grasp for the experienced programmer.
+Goals:
+- Avoid symbolic ambiguitiy.
+- Allow a level of terseness while retaining legibility for experienced programmers.
+- Greater expressiveness.
+- Semantic improvements.

 Dex source code uses the `.dex` file extension.
-The compiler allows you to mix regular [D](http://dlang.org/) source files with `.d` with Dex source code.
+The compiler allows mixing regular [D](http://dlang.org/) source files with `.d` extensions and Dex source code.

 Dex is based on [LDC](https://wiki.dlang.org/LDC) and currently has the same semantics.